Chicken Little (2005 film): Plot

-When Fish pushes a button on the back of the hexagon, it flies into the sky, taking Fish with it.
-It turns out to be part of the camouflage of an invisible UFO piloted by two aliens in metallic armor.
-After Chicken Little, Abby and Runt rescue Fish, they discover that the aliens are heading to Earth.
-The two aliens find and attack the group, chasing them through a cornfield.
+When Fish pushes a button on the back of the hexagon, it flies into the sky, taking him with it.
+It turns out to be part of the camouflage of an invisible UFO piloted by two aliens.
+Chicken Little, Abby and Runt rescue Fish, and discover that the aliens are heading to Earth.
+The two aliens attack the group, chasing them through a cornfield.
 They rush back to the school, where Chicken Little rings the bell to warn everyone, but the aliens escape, leaving an orange alien child behind.
-No one believes the story of the alien invasion and Chicken Little’s reputation is thus ruined.
-The next morning, he and his friends discover the orange alien named Kirby, and a few minutes later, a whole fleet of alien ships descend on the town and start what appears to be an invasion.
-The invasion is a misunderstanding, as the two aliens are looking for their lost child and attack only out of concern.
-As the aliens rampage throughout Oakey Oaks, vaporizing everything in their path, Chicken Little realizes he must return Kirby to his parents to save the planet.
-First, though, he must confront his father and regain his trust.
+No one believes the story of the alien invasion and Chicken Little's reputation is ruined again.
+The next morning, he and his friends discover the orange alien named Kirby, and minutes later, a fleet of alien ships descend on the town and start what appears to be an invasion.
+The invasion, however, is actually a misunderstanding, as the two aliens are looking for their lost child and attack only out of concern.
+As the aliens rampage throughout Oakey Oaks, supposedly vaporizing everything in their path, Chicken Little realizes he must return Kirby to his parents to save the planet.

-In the invasion, Buck, now regaining his pride and trust in his son, defends him from the aliens until they get vaporized.
-It is then discovered that the aliens weren't vaporizing people but teleported them aboard the UFO.
+In the invasion, Buck, having regained his pride and trust in his son, defends him from the aliens until they get "vaporized."
+The aliens, however, are not actually vaporizing people but teleporting them aboard the UFO.
 It turns out the aliens were touring Earth and came across the town for its acorns.
-It also reveals that the alien family's ship has a broken camo panel that "could fall and hit someone on the head."
+Their ship has broken camo panels that fell and hit Chicken Little on the head.
 After everything is explained, the apologetic aliens return everything to normal, and everyone is grateful for Chicken Little's efforts to save the town.

-Another year later, Chicken Little, Buck, his friends and the citizens of Oakey Oaks watch an in-universe movie depicting an extremely fanciful retelling of the events that transpired, portraying Chicken Little as an action hero named Ace.
+Another year later, Chicken Little, Buck, his friends and the citizens of Oakey Oaks watch an in-universe movie depicting a fanciful retelling of the events that transpired, portraying Chicken Little as an action hero named Ace.